amohar/bsides-rijeka-website/_posts/2019-06-12-it-is-happening.markdown

 ---
-title:  "Call for papers is now open!"
+title:  "The call for papers is now open!"
 date:   2019-06-12
 ---